 B.Ed., OCT, PVT

-As both an experienced therapist with a background in education, and a parent of children with visual dysfunctions, Christy offers a unique perspective to our team at Pupils Vision Development and Rehabilitation.
-After receiving her Bachelor of Education with Distinction and Additional Qualifications in Special Education, Christy enjoyed six years instructing students in both standard and special needs classrooms.
-Her time spent teaching students with dyslexia, ADD, ASD, as well as auditory and sensory processing disorders solidified her commitment to providing adaptations to meet the needs of all learners.
-In 2010, her son was diagnosed with a visual disorder at the age of 2, and at this time, Christy’s career and focus took a new direction.
+As both an experienced therapist and a parent of children with visual dysfunctions, Christy offers a unique perspective to our team at Pupils Vision Development and Rehabilitation.
+After receiving her Bachelor of Education with Distinction and Additional Qualifications in Special Education, Christy enjoyed six years instructing students in both standard and special needs classrooms, solidifying her commitment to providing adaptations to meet the needs of all learners.
+In 2010, when her son was diagnosed with a visual disorder, Christy’s career and focus took a new direction.
 She began studying under Dr. Wareham in the field of vision therapy and found many parallels between learning disorders and visual dysfunctions.
-She joined the team at Pupils Vision Development and Rehabilitation in 2015, and will be a proud member of the inaugural body of Canadian vision therapists receiving recognition and certification from the Certified Optometric Vision Therapist and Rehabilitation (COVT & R) in 2017.
-In her free time Christy enjoys spending time at her family cottage – out on her paddle board, sitting by the fire or lost in a good book.
-As an educator, a parent and a therapist, Christy is reminded of the value of vision therapy every single day.
+She joined the team at Pupils in 2015 and was a proud member of the inaugural body of Canadian vision therapists receiving recognition and certification (Vision Therapy Canada) in 2017.
+Christy transitioned to full-time remote therapy in 2019 and finds it rewarding and successful to have her patients reach visual goals from the comfort of their homes.
+In her free time, she enjoys spending time at her family cottage – out on her paddleboard, sitting by the fire, or lost in a good book.
+As an educator, a parent, and a therapist, Christy is reminded of the value of vision therapy every day.
 Based on her values of respect and compassion and her knowledge that vision is learned, vision therapy is more than a career for Christy, but a passion that she has dedicated her life to.
-Christy works at the Belleville office.